 The Albemarle Charlottesville Historical Society offers a diverse variety of experiences that explore the history of Albemarle County and the City of Charlottesville.
 For more than fifty years, we have been the leader in personally guided walking tours of the historic Central Virginia region.
 You are invited to join us.
 We can accommodate big groups or small ones, eight-year-olds or eighty-year-olds.
 All tours can be catered to your schedule based on the availability of tour guides.
-Check out the Calendar for all the latest schedule updates.
-For health and safety, we require that you wear a mask and observe social distancing.
 We look forward to showing you around one of the most fascinating little cities in America!
-Contact Sterling Howell at [email protected] or (434)296-1492 to learn more and schedule a tour.
+Contact Sterling Howell at [email protected] or (434) 296-1492 to learn more and schedule a tour.

-Maplewood Cemetery: A new tour of Charlottesville’s oldest public cemetery.
-This experience will invite you to visit the last resting places of some of Charlottesville’s most interesting deceased characters while contemplating what cemeteries and burial practices reveal about society and culture and how they have changed over time.
+Maplewood Cemetery: A tour of Charlottesville’s oldest public cemetery.
+We will visit the last resting places of some of Charlottesville’s most interesting deceased characters and discuss how and why cemeteries, burial practices, and mortuary imagery have changed over time and what these changes reveal about society and culture.
+1 hour, $8 per person.

 The Albemarle Charlottesville Historical Society Library is among the very best of local history libraries in the country.
 Created by a committee of Historical Society volunteers, the library opened to the public on October 29, 1974, in the renovated basement of our then headquarters at 220 Court Square.
 Since that time, the holdings have grown to include over 6,000 individual volumes, 15,000 pamphlets, 300 historic maps, and over 1,000 archived manuscript items.
 Operated in collaboration with the Jefferson-Madison Regional Library system, the library was officially renamed in 2020 the Margaret Martin O’Bryant Library & Research Collection in honor of her over 35 years of service to the Society.